pboling/exception_notification/README.md

 More Installation Options are here: http://wiki.github.com/pboling/exception_notification/installation

-## Configuration as RubyGem
+## Configuration as RubyGem in Rails 2.x

-(UPGRADE NOTE: The name of the lib changed from version 2.x to 3.x)
+(UPGRADE NOTE: The name of the lib changed from SEN version 2.x to 3.x)

     config.gem 'super_exception_notifier', :lib => "exception_notification"